 115.242 (a): The agency uses the information from the risk screening form to make housing, bed, work, education and program assignments with the goal of separating residents at high risk of being sexually victimized from residents with those at high risk of being sexually abusive.
 GEO policy and facility policy explains the use of PREA screening information.
-When the risk assessment indicates the resident scores as a potential victim or abuser, it is reviewed by the Case Manager Supervisor and forwarded to the PREA compliance Manager to place the resident on the at-risk logs.
+When the risk assessment indicates the resident scores as a potential victim or abuser, it is reviewed by the Case Manager Supervisor and forwarded to the PREA compliance Manager to place the resident on the at[1]risk logs.
 If a resident is identified at risk for victimization or abusiveness, they are placed on a At Risk Log.
 The PREA Compliance Manager maintains a PREA At-Risk of Being Victimized log for residents who are identified as being potential victims, a PREA At-Risk for Abusiveness Log for residents who are identified from screening to be a potential abuser, and a PREA At-Risk of Being Victimized/Abusive log for residents who are identified as being a victim and abuser.
 The PREA Compliance Manager stated the logs are updated daily and reviewed weekly for accuracy.
 The at-risk logs current housing locations and will be used to assist in making housing placements per the Case Manager Supervisor and PREA Compliance Manger.
-The interviews with the Case Manager Supervisor and the PREA Compliance Manager indicated that housing and program assignments are made on a case-by-case basis with consideration of the PREA risk factors.
+The facility has dedicated specific housing units for residents at-risk for victimization, at-risk of abusiveness, and residents that score positive for both.
+If the resident is identified at high risk of sexual victimization, the resident is housed in building 6.
+If the resident is identified as a potential sexual abuser, the resident is housed in building 3.
+If a resident scores for both, the resident if housed in building 5.
+The interviews with the Case Manager Supervisor and the PREA Compliance Manager indicated that housing and program assignments are made on a case by case basis with consideration of the PREA risk factors.
 In review of completed risk assessments in the resident files, the Auditor determined the facility is utilizing collected data, such as the residents physical characteristics (build and appearance), age, whether the resident has mental, physical or development disability, previous assignment in specialized housing, alleged offense and criminal history, whether the resident is perceived to be Lesbian/Gay/Bi-Sexual/Transgender/Intersex (LGBTI) or is gender non-conforming to determine housing, recreation, work, and other activity decisions.
 Through staff interviews and review of resident files, it was determined that the facility addresses the needs of the resident consistent with the security and safety of the individual resident regarding housing.
 Residents that claim victimization or history of predator sexual behavior prior to coming to the center, including prior to be incarcerated is provided a referral form and ask it they would like to talk to a mental health professional.
-The center utilizes the Ever Green and veteran affair programs for mental health referrals.
-The Ever Green indicated that residents are brought to the center or can call the center for counseling and mental health evaluation.
-A review of the at-risk log noted that none of the predator resident agreed to see a mental health professional and no victim that was still at the center had been referred for mental health consultations.
-One resident that was interviewed indicated he was receiving counseling though the Bridge as part of his aftercare program.
+The center utilizes the Montrose Victim Advocate program for mental health referrals.
+The Montrose indicated that residents are brought to the center or can call the center for counseling and mental health evaluation.
+A review of the at risk log noted that none of the predator resident agreed to see a mental health professional and one of the victim residents requested he be referred.
+He was interviewed and indicated he had called the Montrose Program when he first arrived at the center.
 According to policy, interviews and referrals, all referrals are within 14 days of arrival at the center.